A Comprehensive Guide to the Cost Of Divorce In Missouri

 Attorney costs may vary whether in Missouri or anywhere else in the country, although it is a general rule of thumb that attorney costs are lower in rural areas and higher in highly populated urban areas.
-That corresponds with average divorce filing fees, which are typically lower in rural areas and higher in city centers (such as in Missouri, where the average is $163, but in St. Louis county filing fees are $225).
+That corresponds with average divorce filing fees, which are typically lower in rural areas and higher in city centers (such as in rural Missouri, where the average is $163, but in St. Louis county filing fees are $225).
 Attorney costs will also often vary based on the lawyer’s experience, but it is worth it to hire an experienced attorney, especially if you have a complicated case.